Best wireless printers of 2024

 How to choose the best wireless printer for you

 When choosing the best wireless printer for yourself, begin with evaluating where you’ll be using the printer — office or home.
+If you're printing while on the go, for more flexibility check out the best portable printers we've tried.

 Other than assessing the print speed and auto duplex functionality, you’ll also want to look at the printer’s connectivity options, control panel usability, and Wi-Fi functionality.

-How did we test best wireless printers?
+How we test the best wireless printers

 Each wireless printer we source for testing is measured on our test bench and the results are critically compared with every other model we have reviewed.
 Rather than relying on the manufacturer’s quoted figures, we time the first page out and print speeds in single sheet and duplex mode using a standard ten-page document and a stopwatch app.